 4. How long do I have to bring a civil lawsuit?

-If you are a victim of childhood sexual assault or abuse, you may file a lawsuit in California until the later of:
+If you are a victim of childhood sexual assault or abuse that occurred before Jan.
+1 of 2024, you may file a lawsuit in California until the later of:

 - Your 40th birthday, or

-- 5 years from when you discover, or reasonably should have discovered, that a psychological injury or illness which occurred after you turned 18 was, in fact, caused by the sexual assault or abuse (“delayed discovery”).3
+- 5 years from when you discover, or reasonably should have discovered, that a psychological injury or illness that occurred after you turned 18 was, in fact, caused by the sexual assault or abuse (“delayed discovery”).

 5. Can another party be held responsible?